 Skype interviews will be conducted with each applicant to assess English communication skills and academic preparation for the research project.
 Research Interns will be selected for their intellectual promise, curiosity and motivation.
 Some interns may receive a scholarship or stipend although this is not guaranteed.
 International students may also seek funding from their home institutions.

-Offers will be made to selected interns in early April 2019.
+Offers will be made to selected interns in mid March 2020.

 Application Materials Required